Early Southern California Amusement Parks

 Historical Notes

-One of the best-known historic coasters, the Cyclone Racer was built in 1930 to replace the Jack Rabbit Racer.
-The Cyclone Racer was a dual-track (two trains could launch side-by-side at the same time), racing wooden roller coaster, the brain child of Fred Church and built by Harry Traver.
+The Cyclone Racer was built in 1930 to replace the Jack Rabbit Racer.
+It had a dual-track (two trains could launch side-by-side at the same time), racing wooden roller coaster, the brain child of Fred Church and built by Harry Traver.^

-To increase thrill, the new coaster was built on pilings over the ocean, several hundred feet beyond the shore.
+To increase thrills, the Cyclone Racer was built on pilings over the ocean, several hundred feet beyond the shore.
 Eventually the entire pier stood over sandy beach, not water, because of the sand deposition due the slowing of water caused by the new harbor expansion and breakwater.
 Over 30 million riders rode on the Cyclone before it closed in 1968.^

 (ca. 1940)* - Aerial view of a fairly deserted Pike amusement park and downtown Long Beach.
 The large roller coaster, the Cyclone Racer (center) is the largest attraction at the park.
-Numerous oil derricks are present in the background.
+In the distance is Signal Hill covered with oil derricks.
+Because of its prickly appearance it became known as “Porcupine Hill”.

 (ca. 1940)* - Aerial view of fairly deserted Pike amusement park south of Ocean Blvd. in Long Beach and the surrounding streets.
 The Pike extends to the ocean's edge while beach flanks both sides of the amusement park.